Pluri-cotangent maps of surfaces of general type: Finiteness of the Gauss map and dimension of the pluri-cotangent image

 \begin{remark} Subsection \ref{subsec:lambda-6-sharp} contains a detailed analysis of some examples where $\Omega_X$ is globally generated, $c_1^2-c_2=0$ and $\dim X_n =2$ for all $n \geq 1$.
 This shows that the assumption about the positivity of the second Segre number in Proposition \ref{prop:c1^2-c2>0} cannot be removed. \end{remark}

 \begin{remark} There exist examples of surfaces $X$ of general type with big cotangent bundle and $c_1^2-c_2 \leq 0$, see \cite{RouRous13}.
-They are obtained by taking the minimal resolution of some singular models with rational double points, hence they contain smooth rational curves and so $\Omega_X$ is not strongly semi-ample (Lemma \ref{lem:ampleness of K_X}).
-However, the bigness of $\Omega_X$ implies that $\psi_n$ is a birational map onto its image for $n$ large enough.
-This shows that the ``only if" part in the statement of Proposition \ref{prop:c1^2-c2>0} does not hold if one drops strongly semi-ampleness in Assumption \ref{ass:assumption}. \end{remark}
+They are obtained by taking the minimal resolution of some singular models with rational double points, hence they contain smooth rational curves and so $\Omega_X$ is not strongly semi-ample (Lemma \ref{lem:ampleness of K_X}). \end{remark}

 In this paper we focus on finding explicit lower bounds on $n$ such that $\psi_n$ is generically finite onto its image.
 Our arguments are geometric in nature, and generalize the ones used in \cite[Section 2]{Rou09}; furthermore, we use in an essential way some results from \cite{PR13} and \cite{MU19}.